agaveplatform/deployer/docs/source/Installing Agave/example-inventory-files.rst

     vars:
       # the name of your tenant.
       tenant_id: sandbox
+      agave_tenant_id: sandbox

+      # the public hostname or ip of your installation
+      tenant_public_domain_or_ip: sandbox.agaveplatform.org

       # The name of the core service config file to read in.
       core_config_file: sandbox